Learning from each other: climate policy cooperation with Mexico

 Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMUV)

 Lead executing Agency: Mexican Agency for International Development Cooperation (AMEXCID)

 Overall term: 2019 to 2023

-However, there is a lack of efficient steering, planning and monitoring instruments.
-Mexico also needs robust funding and channels for climate finance.
-Human and financial resources are scarce, especially in the country’s various regions.
-Furthermore, implementation planning must be translated into actual implementation.
+However, there is a lack of efficient instruments to steer, plan and monitor the measures.
+The country also needs robust climate financing.
+Human and financial resources are particular limited in Mexico’s regions.
+Furthermore, the step from planning to implementation needs to be achieved.